 What elements do you consider vital in a high-quality mental health treatment plan?
 Share your thoughts and join the conversation below.

 We hope you enjoyed reading this article.
-To turn your knowledge into better patient outcomes, don’t forget to subscribe to your $1, month-long trial of Quenza.
+To turn your knowledge into better patient outcomes, don’t forget to subscribe to your $1, 1 month trial of Quenza.
 Quenza’s therapist-designed mental health treatment plan tools include everything you need to deliver therapy online, so you can better support those you help on the path to well-being.

 - ^ Betterhealth.vic.gov.au.
 (2015).
 Mental Health Treatment Planning.
 Retrieved from https://www.betterhealth.vic.gov.au/health/ServicesAndSupport/mental-health-treatment-planning